YoungHaKim7/YouTubeContents_GlobalYoung/230317_Rust_Monomorphization_vs_Polymorphism/README.md

          : Static Dispatch
          : T<br>(Using Generic Types in Rust)
-         : Function , Struct, Enum, Method Definitions RunTime : Run time
+         : Function , Struct, Enum, Method Definitions : larger binary size.
+    RunTime : Run time
          : Polymorphism
          : Dynamic Dispatch
          : dyn
          : Trait Objects
+         : This cuts down on binary size<br>but incurs a performance penalty due to the extra lookup at runtime.

 ```